 Signs of a broken tail include swelling, bending, and a kink in the tail.
-Your dog might have difficulty moving or wagging its tail or are holding it in an unusual position.
+Your dog might have difficulty moving or wagging its tail or is holding it in an unusual position.

 Corgi Chasing its Tail or Biting its Tail

 For the most part, if your Corgi is chasing its tail it’s most likely just a harmless and adorable game.
-Puppies tend to do this a lot because they are so playful and exploring more about their world and discovering their fun long tails.
+Puppies tend to do this a lot because they are so playful and explore more about their world and discover their fun long tails.
 If your dog is chasing his tail it might be because he’s bored or it’s just a fun game for him.